• Skip to primary navigation

 You can also pair this fruit with other meals and ingredients.

-They mostly complement the flavors of vanilla, chocolate, peaches, apricots, cheeses, and cinnamon, among others.
+They mostly go with the flavors of vanilla, chocolate, peaches, apricots, cheeses, and cinnamon, among others.

 You can really appreciate their sweet flavor and creamy texture when eaten raw.